Connecting VMware vSphere Servers

 - All necessary ports are open.
 For more information, see section Ports of the Veeam ONE Deployment Guide.

 - The account used to connect vCenter Server has the required permissions.
-For more information, see section Connection to Virtual Servers of the Veeam ONE Deployment Guide.
+For more information, see section Connection to Virtualization Servers of the Veeam ONE Deployment Guide.

 To connect a VMware vSphere server: